Greig City Academy (GCA)

 We maintain high standards of discipline and behaviour and our students consistently tell us they feel valued, respected and safe.

-In September 2018, we are introducing two new curriculum pathways for Year 7 entrants: STEM and the Mandarin Excellence Programme.
+In September 2018, we introduced two new curriculum pathways for Year 7 entrants: STEM and the Mandarin Excellence Programme.
 For more details, please contact the school.

 The school offers a broader than average range of GCSE and A level courses to ensure that students can enjoy their first-choice subjects – at KS4 and 5, students have a free choice of options.